BLACK BRIDGE TRAIL:

 Directions:

-The Black Bridge Trail, also known as the Delaware Ave Trail begins in Waterford at the Waterford Harbor Visitor Center.
-It crosses the Mohawk River to Peebles Island State Park, then crosses the Mohawk River again to Van Schaick Island in Cohoes.
+The Black Bridge Trail, also known as the Delaware Ave Trail begins in Waterford from the Waterford Harbor Visitor Center.
+It travels South, across the Mohawk River to Peebles Island State Park, then crosses the Mohawk River again to Van Schaick Island in Cohoes.
 It then follows Delaware Ave to the Black Bridge, a former Delaware & Hudson Railroad Bridge, built in the 1890s, that again spans the Mohawk River over to Green Island.
 I'm not sure if the other two bridges were also old RR bridges and just how much of the trail follows the old Delaware & Hudson rail bed.
 At Peebles Island State Park you can access a Loop Trail around the island.
 From the Waterford Harbor Visitor Center you can access the Old Champlain Canal Trail or connect to the Uncle Sam Bikeway via a short on-road detour.
 For more information visit; PEEBLES ISLAND STATE PARK .

 Continue straight along the paved trail across Peebles Island.

-Note; A side trail on your left leads to a picnic pavilion and a promenade overlooking the Hudson River.
+Note; A side trail on your left leads to a picnic pavilion and a promenade overlooking the Hudson River

 Come to an old green RR Bridge after 0.7 miles.
-Again, the old RR bridge now contains one lane for cars and one for pedestrians.

 Note; Van Schaick Park is located just up this road.

 The trail then leaves Delaware Ave behind and takes you to the Black Bridge at 2.4 miles.
-This 1890 RR bridge was part of the Delaware & Hudson RR Line.
+This 1890 RR Bridge was part of the Delaware & Hudson RR Line.
 You cross over the Mohawk River one last time to Green Island.
 Here the paved trail takes you out to the Cannon Street parking area at 2.6 miles.
 A sidewalk continues alongside Cannon St.

 Peebles Island State Park Loop Trail: